ChromaticFlint/cypress-pom-starter/README.md

 ## Contributing

-Contributions to this repository is concouraged and appreciated.
+Contributions to this repository is encouraged and appreciated.
 If you would like to please create a fork of the repo and submit a PR, or submit and issue.
 Thank you.